Ce-daros/Think-Machine/README.md

 - `now_context`: The initial context between the user and the assistant (default: `"(None)"`).
 - `lang`: The language for the assistant's responses (default: `"English"`).

+## Disclaimer

+**The "Think Machine" is just a fun little experiment** I whipped up to kill some time.
+It's NOT a serious tool for production use!
+I can't be held responsible for any wacky, outrageous, or downright wrong outputs it might spit out.
+Use at your own risk and amusement!
+Always take its responses with a grain of salt and rely on your own common sense.
+The "Think Machine" is purely for entertainment purposes, so sit back, relax, and enjoy the ride!

 ## Contributing

 Contributions to Think Machine are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.